epi-sam/vmTools/style_guide.md

 - **Be concise**: Names should be concise and to the point.
 Avoid using long names that are hard to read.
 - **No abbreviations**: Do not abbreviate function argument calls, `TRUE/FALSE`, or other common terms.
 Avoid abbreviations when naming variables/functions.
 - **Use snake_case**: Use snake_case for files, variable and function names.
 This means that words are separated by underscores.
+  - **Use noun_adjective order**: This keeps like objects named similarly, and makes it easier to find/group/understand objects by name.